JOCRIX/CMOD-A7-Artix-7-Buffer-Board/README.md

 could could claim it's life, so, the purpose of this project is to create a board that can buffer the I/O pins on the Digilent CMOD A7 FPGA board.
 (Mfr: 410-328-35, Mouser.com nr:424-410-328-35).

+All design files are for KiCad.
+Feel free to export the GERBERS and do w/e with it.

 ## **How it works**
 The board uses TXB0108 bidirectional and auto-direction sensing buffers to buffer all the I/O pins.
 Each pin has a maximum I/O current of 50mA and a package total of 100mA per buffer IC.
 The purpose of the board is